abhyantrika/recommender/README.md

 # Recommender System
 Collaborative filtering algorithm has been used to train the dataset.
-Pearson coefficient, cosine similarities have been used for recommendations.
-Bing search API has been used to get the movie posters and trailers.
+In the prediction part ,Pearson coefficient, cosine similarities have been used.Bing Search API was very useful in obtaining the posters and trailers of the movies.